 If you live in the Parish of St.Peter’s Parkstone or if you worship in the Parish Church you have a right to be married here provided neither of you is divorced and has a former partner still living.
 Phone or email to make an appointment to begin making the arrangements.

-You can find out whether or not you live in this Parish by visiting the main Church of England website and entering your postcode in the “Find your local Church” box on the right hand side.
+You can find out whether or not you live in this Parish by visiting the main Church of England website.
+Click on “A Church Near You” at the top of the homepage.
 The CofE website is here at Church of England Website.

 At the first meeting we’ll take down some basic details, and talk about your relationship and about what Marriage is.
 We may get to the point of being able to set the date and time of the Wedding at this first interview.
 The Rector will give you an information sheet containing details about flowers and fees and all sorts of bits and pieces.